unguul/learn/pages/03.installation/01.environment/01.native/docs.md

 upstream	no-pushing (push)
 ```

-Now, if we were to try and push to `upstream` for some reason, we'll get a useful error instead of being prompted for credentials.
+Now, if you were to try and push to `upstream` for some reason, you'll get a useful error instead of being prompted for credentials.

 For future reference (you don't have to do this right now) with the `upstream` remote set up, you will be able to pull any updates from the official UserFrosting repository into your project: